Vladimir Vernadsky: Early life

-Vernadsky was born in Saint Petersburg, Russian Empire, on in the family of the native Kyiv residents Russian Imperial economist Ivan Vernadsky and Anna Konstantinovich, who came from an old Russia noble family.
+Vernadsky was born in Saint Petersburg, Russian Empire, on in the family of the native Kiev residents Russian Imperial economist Ivan Vernadsky and Anna Konstantinovich, who came from an old Russian noble family, which was of Greek descent.
 According to family legend, his father's ancestors were Zaporozhian Cossacks.
-Ivan Vernadsky had been a professor of political economy in Kyiv at the St. Vladimir University before moving to Saint Petersburg; then he was an Active State Councillor and worked in the Governing Senate in St. Petersburg.
-Ivan was a Russian Imperial economist and the editor of a liberal journal which opposed censorship and serfdom, while Anna Konstantinovic was a music instructor as well as a Russian noblewoman of Ukrainian Cossack descent.'Vladimir's mother was a Russian noblewoman.
+Ivan Vernadsky had been a professor of political economy in Kiev at the St. Vladimir University before moving to Saint Petersburg; then he was an Active State Councillor and worked in the Governing Senate in St. Petersburg.
+He was also an editor of a liberal journal which opposed censorship and serfdom.
+Anna Konstantinovich was a Ukrainian Cossack music instructor, of Greek descent.

-In 1868 his family relocated to Kharkiv, where he continued his education, and in 1873 he entered the Kharkiv provincial gymnasium.
-His father gifted scientific books that including The Origin of Species by Charles Darwin and Cosmos by Alexander Humboldt, which was his introduction to early evolutionary theory in relation to nature.
+In 1868 his family relocated to Kharkov, where he continued his education, and in 1873 he entered the Kharkov provincial gymnasium.
+His father gifted scientific books that included On the Origin of Species by Charles Darwin and Cosmos by Alexander Humboldt, which was his introduction to early evolutionary theory in relation to nature.
 Along with the books, his uncle Evgraf Korolenko, a retired civil servant, mentored Vernadsky, taking him on long walks under the stars to discuss the earth and the cosmos.
 This introduction turned Vernadsky's attention from humanities to science.

 Vernadsky graduated from Saint Petersburg State University in 1885.
 As the position of mineralogist in Saint Petersburg State University was vacant, and Vasily Dokuchaev, a soil scientist, and Alexey Pavlov, a geologist, had been teaching Mineralogy for a while, Vernadsky chose to enter Mineralogy.

-He made the decision to fill this role because the proximity to his childhood home allowed him to care for his recently widowed mother.
-This influenced Vernadsky's decision to specialize in mineralogy.
+Vernadsky chose it because of the proximity to his childhood home, which allowed him to care for his recently widowed mother.
 Vernadsky went on to study as faculty at Saint Petersburg State University in the Physics-Mathematics program where he specialized in crystallography and mineralogy.
-Vernadsky graduated from Saint Petersburg State University in 1885 with a thesis on isomorphous mixtures in minerals.
+Vernadsky graduated in 1885 with a thesis on isomorphous mixtures in minerals.